PAWA-cl/goradbot/README.md

  - [ ] Profit

 # Support the maintainer
 Finally, if you think that my effort deserves a prize, or if you want to help to keep me motivated, i'll be always grateful if you can support the project.
-Please check the **Support** button!
+Please check the **Sponsor** button!
 Thanks in advance.